 - The professionalism and congeniality the office provides clients is yet another reason to choose Cal Dep.

-California Deposition Reporters specializes in remote deposition streaming allows our clients to send the video, audio and realtime text or it allows our clients to receive video, audio and realtime text remotely and securely without being present at the origination location.
+California Deposition Reporters specializes in remote deposition software, which allows streaming of our clients to send the video, audio and realtime text or it allows our clients to receive video, audio and realtime text remotely and securely without being present at the origination location.
 Stream video and text.
-Our clients can stream audio remotely as well.
+Our clients can stream audio remotely as well through video depositions.
 Our clients can annotate, chat and more.
-The remote deposition streaming feature allows our clients to view or participate from any device, including computers, phones, tablets and even video conferencing end points.
+The remote video depositions streaming feature allows our clients to view or participate from any device, including computers, phones, tablets and even video conferencing end points.

 Our clients can follow along while in the web browser using search and annotation.
 The text streaming is compatible with all software and can be output to any text viewer software live, such as LiveNote, Summation, or Trial Director.
 One feature about remote video depositions software is the secure group or private chat with anyone on our clients’ trial team, including experts, co-counsel, professional consultants, insurance adjusters or perhaps a client that can’t attend the deposition and wants to be part of the process.
 The chat feature allows participation and input from any of the attendees chosen.
 Instead of waiting to have an expert consultant read the opposing side’s opinions and then testing the opinion at trial, our clients can receive secure chats from an expert live with the deposition of opposing counsel’s expert which allows our clients to communicate securely to get questions or suggestions an expert may have while examining opposing counsel’s expert.